Kansas City Royals pitcher Danny Duffy cited for driving under the influence

 Duffy had left the team's road trip to return to Kansas City for an MRI exam on his ailing left elbow and had been placed on the 10-day disabled list Saturday.
 The Royals were playing a three-game series in Cleveland that concluded Sunday, and was headed home at about the same time Duffy was cited.

-Royals General Manager Dayton Moore said the team was "obviously disappointed in the news."

-"I do know that Danny has always been accountable as a member of this organization and we expect the same accountability from him as this process moves forward," Moore said.
-"We obviously do not condone anyone driving while under the influence, but this is now a legal matter and we will allow the process to unfold and cannot comment any further."

-Duffy and Moore planned to meet the media Tuesday afternoon before the Royals played the Tampa Bay Rays.
+Duffy and Royals GM Dayton Moore met the media prior to the Royals game against the Tampa Bay Rays Tuesday night.

+"Look, when these types of situations happen, I'm not interested in any alibis," said Moore, who spoke Tuesday shortly after Duffy read a statement in which he expressed regret and asked for forgiveness from his fans.
+"I'm not interested in any excuses.
+There are no excuses."

 The 28-year-old is scheduled to appear in court on Sept.
 19.